CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly states what the skill does and when to use it, with a proper 'Use when' clause.
-Its main weaknesses are somewhat generic trigger terms that could overlap with other analytical skills, and missing natural keyword variations that users commonly use when discussing ML experiments (e.g., 'metrics', 'model performance', 'benchmarks', 'evaluation').
+This is a solid description that clearly states what the skill does and when to use it, with an explicit 'Use when' clause.
+Its main weaknesses are somewhat generic trigger terms ('analyze results', 'compare') that could conflict with other analytical skills, and missing common ML-specific vocabulary that users would naturally use (e.g., 'metrics', 'model performance', 'benchmarks').

 Suggestions